State-Building through Public Land Disposal? An Application of Matrix Completion for Counterfactual Prediction: Matrix completion estimates

-In the main analyses, I fit the MC-NNM estimator described in (\ref{eq:mc-Y}) on the entirety of observed entries in $Y$ to recover its missing entries; i.e., the counterfactual outcomes of PLS.
-The top panel of Figure \ref{mc-estimates-exp-pc} compares the observed time-series of treated units and control units along with the predicted outcomes of treated units.
-The dashed vertical line represents the initial treatment year of 1869.
-The observed means of the treated and control units are essentially identical in the post-period.
-However, we are interested primarily in the difference in the observed and predicted treated unit outcomes, which is the quantity $\hat{\bar{\alpha}}_{t}$, which corresponds to the estimated per-period average causal effect of treatment exposure on the treated units.
-These per-period causal impacts are plotted in the bottom panels, with 95\% confidence intervals estimated by taking $\hat{\bar{\alpha}}_{t} \pm 1.96$ the standard error of the distribution of 1,000 block bootstrap replicates of $\hat{\bar{\alpha}}_{t}$, with optimal block lengths selected by the procedure described by \citet{politis2004automatic}.
+I estimate the causal impacts of the initial treatment year on the state government finances of the treated units (i.e., PLS).
+Specifically, I fit the MC-W estimator on the entirety of factual outcomes to recover the counterfactual outcomes of the treated units had they not been exposed to treatment.
+The top panel of Figure \ref{mc-estimates-exp-pc} compares the average log per-capita state government expenditure of treated units and control units along with the predicted average expenditure of treated units.
+The dashed vertical line represents the year of the earliest homestead entry, $a_{i}^{\prime} = \min_{1\leq i \leq N_T} a_i = 1869$.
+The treated unit outcomes are generally higher than those of the control units in the pre-treatment period, whereas there is little difference between the treated and control unit outcomes, on average, in the post-treatment period.

-The per-period impact time-series for both outcomes are essentially zero during the pre-period and within the bounds of the bootstrap confidence intervals, which demonstrates that the model is closely fitting the pre-period observations.
-Per-period impacts on state government spending peak in 1870, at the same time most PLS were first exposed to homesteads, representing a 0.18 [-0.35, 0.71] log increase in per-capita expenditure.
-By 1876, after most PLS had been exposed to homesteads, homestead exposure decreases expenditure by 0.51 [-1.67, 0.66] log points, and the trajectory of causal impacts remains negative for the rest of the time-series.
+The difference between the observed and predicted treated unit outcomes, which is the quantity $\widehat{\tau}_{t, \infty a_{i}^{\prime}}$ described in Eq. \eqref{eq:ATT}, corresponds to the estimated per-period ATT.
+These per-period average causal impacts are plotted in the bottom panel, with 95\% normal interval confidence intervals estimated by calculating the standard error of the distribution of block bootstrap replicates of $\widehat{\tau}_{t, \infty a_{i}^{\prime}}$.
+The bootstrap replicates are constructed by block resampling the columns (i.e, time dimension) of the observed outcomes, in order to preserve temporal dependence structure of the original data \citep{davison1997bootstrap,politis2004automatic}, and obtaining a set of point estimates from 999 resamples.
+The estimated per-period effects for both outcomes are essentially zero during the pre-treatment period and within the bounds of the bootstrap confidence intervals, which demonstrates that the model is closely fitting the pre-treatment period observations.
+By 1876, after most PLS had been exposed to homesteads, homestead exposure decreases per-capita state government expenditure by about 0.13 log points, and the trajectory of estimated causal impacts remains negative for the rest of the time-series, although the confidence intervals for the per-period effects all contain zero.
+Similar patterns are observed when the outcome is per-capita state government revenue (Figure \ref{mc-estimates-rev-pc}).